-Busch Gardens Williamsburg, VA is just a few hours drive from our home.
+Busch Gardens Williamsburg, VA is just a few hours drive from our home, a long day trip but worth it.
+Though, if you want to stay in Williamsburg, that’s a great option, too!
 When the kids were younger, we had season passes and would go several times each summer, ride all day long and leave for home just before park closing to avoid the mass exodus.

 When the boys went off to college, we stopped going.
 All our free time was spent going to Birmingham to visit the oldest.

 That hardly seems fair!
 So, when Ellie’s middle school band planned a trip to Busch Gardens, I decided to surprise my hubby with a day at the park, too.
 Busch Gardens hosted our visit for purposes of this review.
 We paid for parking, food and souvenirs.